veradescent/lbyarch/README.md

 # Grayscale Image Conversion - Performance Comparison

 This project implements grayscale image conversion from integer pixel values (0-255) to float pixel values (0.0-1.0) using both x86-64 assembly and C implementations.
 The conversion is performed by dividing each integer value by 255.0.
+This is the output of **Rovin Montaño and Kharlene Monloy from S17B**.

 [**Video Demo Link*](https://drive.google.com/file/d/1kaotqSEwPGZET5kHyA3FX9NdCMbel_1I/view?usp=sharing)